BuckeyeSoftware/rex/doc/VENDORING.md

-Now to toggle between Rex replacements and the actual default code, all one has to do is comment out the `#define` and rebuild since the absence of the macro will cause a definition of the macro producing the original symbol.
+Now to toggle between Rex replacements and the actual default code, all one has to do is comment out the `#define` and rebuild since the absence of the macro will cause a default definition of the macro producing the original symbol.